 ANTIMICROBIAL DRUG STEWARDSHIP

 The worldwide problem of antibiotic resistance makes the need for antimicrobial stewardship evident.
-The Centers for Disease Control and Prevention estimates that in the United States over 2 million infections with multidrug-resistant pathogens occur each year, leading to approximately 20,000 deaths.
-These pathogens include methicillin-resistant Staphylococcus aureus and extended-spectrum β-lactamase–producing gram-negative rods (e.g., Escherichia coli and Klebsiella pneumoniae).
+The Centers for Disease Control and Prevention estimates that in the United States over 2 million infections with multidrug-resistant pathogens occur each year, leading to more than 35,000 deaths.
+These pathogens include methicillin-resistant Staphylococcus aureus (MRSA) and extended-spectrum β-lactamase–producing gram-negative rods (e.g., Escherichia coli and Klebsiella pneumoniae).
 Hospital-associated infections, many of which are caused by antibiotic-resistant bacteria, are estimated to cost billions of dollars each year.